dell/csm-docs/content/v1/replication/deployment/powerstore.md

   Pods should be `READY` and `RUNNING`.
 * Check that controller config map is properly populated:
     ```shell

     kubectl get cm -n dell-replication-controller dell-replication-controller-config -o yaml
     ```
   `data` field should be properly populated with cluster id of your choosing and, if using multi-cluster installation, your `targets:` parameter should be populated by list of target clusters IDs.

-If you don't have something installed or something is out-of-place, please refer to installation instructions in [installation-repctl](../install-repctl) or [installation](../installation).
+If you don't have something installed or something is out-of-place, please refer to installation instructions [here](../installation).

 ### Installing Driver With Replication Module